edwbaker/edwbaker.github.io/notes/sensor-network-install.md

 ## Second-fix

 The second-fix phase involved installing the sensor nodes themselves.
-The sensor nodes are [Raspberry Pi](/raspberrypi) based devices inside plastic enclosures.
+The sensor nodes are [Raspberry Pi](/raspberrypi)-based devices inside plastic enclosures.
 The enclosures are mounted on the groundscrews and connected to the Ethernet sockets in the inspection chambers.
-Some sensors (e.g. microphones) are mounted within the enclosures and are isntalled at this stage.
+Some sensors (e.g. microphones) are mounted within the enclosures and are installed at this stage.

 Ethernet cables between sensor nodes and Ethernet sockets are installed in steel-reinforced flexible conduit to protect them from later landscaping work.
 The conduit is buried below ground level to protect it from damage.